KakakSeram/Courses/Alibaba-QuickBI-Quiz/README.md

 	**Answer : A**

-6. In Quick BI, a portal is also called a data product, which is a set of dashboards that contain?
+6. When using a geo chart, select a geo bubble chart if the maximum and minimum of the measure are separated by a big gap.
+This statement is?

-	A. Menus
+	A. Incorrect
-	B. Template
+	B. Correct
-	C. External links
-	D. iFrame

-	**Answer : ?**
+	**Answer : B**

 7. A dataset (father height, son height) describes the father height and son height.
 Which charts are suitable for displaying whether the two are correlated?